Can you think of the last time you initiated conversation at a party or asked an acquaintance to go out for coffee?

 69. Don't Eat Alone

-At a social gathering, meals and appetizers are perfect conversation starters.
+At a gathering, meals and appetizers are perfect conversation starters.
 Try to find someone who is also looking for company and sit down with them and start interacting.

 70. Position Yourself Better